open-starlab/Document/doc/source/Pre_Processing/Sports/Event_data/Data_Provider/Football/Statsbomb_Skillcorner/contents.rst

     - ``h1_x, h1_y, ..., h16_x, h16_y``: X and Y coordinates for each player on the home team (indexed from h1 to h16).
     - ``a1_x, a1_y, ..., a16_x, a16_y``: X and Y coordinates for each player on the away team (indexed from a1 to a16).
+    - ``home_side``: Side of the field where the home team is positioned (e.g., "left" or "right"), determined based on the X-coordinate of the home and away team's goalkeepers.

     The tracking data provides positional information for each player during specific moments of the match, allowing for detailed analysis and visualization of player movements and interactions throughout the game.